 “You need to make skill… the new currency, and you need the culture of skill.
 You need to reward my skill, appreciate my skill, you need to grow my skill.
 So looking at the skill level is critical.
 And to embed a framework of skill management is not simple.
 I think that before we are dealing with all this complete marketplace, you need a very strong skill management framework.” – Asaf Jackoby, Senior Vice President of Global HR at Amdocs

 AI can help you ensure skills are commonly defined and automatically connected between HR systems, without the baggage of maintenance and manual mapping.
 Companies that invest in the right technology can dynamically keep skills data up to date and usable.
 A Universal Skills Platform offers interoperability: it lets you connect what you mean by a ‘job’ (in a skills-centric way, rather than just a description) and the right profile (in a skills-centric way) and create a better connective tissue when it comes to hiring, assessment, development, and progression.

 3. Bring it together: Apply AI to find skills matches

-Smart, explainable AI can take the information about people’s skills and use that to match them to suitable roles, or recommend learning & development opportunities.
-It’s not just about combing CVs for words that match a job spec: AI can take it a step further and infer what skills a person may have but not have listed; work out what skills they could potentially develop; and truly understand the seniority and proficiency of an individual.
+Smart, explainable AI can take the information about people’s skills and use that to match them to suitable roles, or recommend learning & development opportunities (reducing manual effort).
+But it’s not just about doing the legwork of combing CVs for words that match a job spec: AI can actually take it a step further and infer what skills a person may have but not have listed; work out what skills they could potentially develop; and truly understand the seniority and proficiency of an individual.